DataDog/chaos-controller/docs/targeting.md

 Using a dedicated cache object for each disruption works great; the reconcile loop is ran on every possible target events, and the disruption adapts wonderfully to changing targets.
 Resource consumption is stable and seems to scale.
 However when the disruption is deleted, we need to make sure the cache is deleted as well.
 This proved more difficult than it looked.

 When created, the cache has a context, and a cancel function.
-Those are stored with the cache reference in the aforementionned map, and called upon the final disruption reconcile.
+Those are stored with the cache reference in the aforementioned map, and called upon the final disruption reconcile.
 However, if the deletion does not go through for any given reason, this cache can be very hard to recover without restarting the controller.
 To uphold our safety and performance standards, we need safety mechanisms to assert a cache cannot be lost in nature after a disruption is deleted.

 There are three folds: